Lamouresparus/loveotudor.codes/content/posts/yaaas-i-got-in.md

 #### **Love:**

 I believe that everyone is worth loving.
 I believe that everyone deserves care and compassion.
 I want everyone I come across to feel loved and important.
 I believe Love is the greatest and conquers all.
-It is an honor to be called Love.
+It is an honor to be called Love 😁.

 #### **Faith:**

 I have faith in God, I have faith in myself, I have faith in other people, and I have faith in the future.

 **YES, I MADE IT 🎉🎉🎉.
 I am here now as an ODK-X Intern in Outreachy 😊**